Tudmotu/solarizd/README.rst

 Karma Tests
 -----------
-There are some (currently only a few) tests that are ran using Karma (Jasmine as testing framework).
+There are some (currently only a few) tests that are run using Karma (Jasmine as testing framework).

-These tests can be ran in two ways:
+These tests can be run in two ways:

 - Run the tests once::